techidaily/site-win11/source/_posts/mastering-window-11-reinitializing-unwanted-apps.md

 ## How to Reset an App on Windows 10

- If you’re using Windows 10, you can reset an app by first opening the Settings app using the**Win + I** shortcut, or using one of the many[ways to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for more.
+ If you’re using Windows 10, you can reset an app by first opening the Settings app using the**Win + I** shortcut, or using one of the many [ways to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for more.
 From there, navigate to**Apps > Apps & features** .

 ![the apps and features screen in the windows 10 settings app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/apps-features-windows-10.jpg)